Salvator Rosa: Legacy

 In a time when artists were often highly constrained by patrons, Rosa had a plucky streak of independence, which celebrated the special role of the artist.
 "Our wealth must consist in things of the spirit, and in contenting ourselves with sipping, while others gorge themselves in prosperity".
 He refused to paint on commission or to agree on a price beforehand, and he chose his own subjects.
 In his own words, he painted "...purely for my own satisfaction.
 I need to be transported by enthusiasm and I can only employ my brushes when I am in ecstasy."

 Salvator Rosa and romanticism

 Rosa's influence on romanticism in the late 18th and early 19th centuries was profound.
 Art historians have described him as a "cult figure", who "inaugurated the romantic landscape", an initiator of the "cult" of the sublime landscape.
 One of the earliest manifestations of the romantic movement to emerge in the early 18th century was the English landscape garden, and the paintings of Rosa, as well as Claude Lorrain and Nicolas Poussin were key inspirations and models.
-William Kent, who originated the naturalized garden was known to be a great admirer of Rosa and went so far as to plant dead trees in his gardens to achieve Salvator Rosa effects.
+William Kent, who originated the naturalised garden, was known to be a great admirer of Rosa and went so far as to plant dead trees in his gardens to achieve Salvator Rosa effects.